tbrodbeck/toggoal/README.md

 # Toggoal

 A goal tracking extension of [Toggl](https://toggl.com/).

-Still in its alpha phase.
+`Version 0.0.1`: Still in its alpha phase.